-- As the engine loosens, the idle speed may increase and cause the model to try to creep forward when stopped.
+- 2. As the engine loosens, the idle speed may increase and cause the model to try to creep forward when stopped.
 Reduce the idle speed by turning the idle adjustment (see page 15) on the carburetor counterclockwise. - 3.
 When the fuel tank is nearly empty, shut off the engine and refuel.
 From here on, you do not need to let the engine cool between tanks.

 - 1. Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count.
 Then gently apply the brake to stop.
 Count the three seconds out while accelerating: one thousand one, one thousand two, one thousand three, and then stop.
-Repeat this starting and stopping procedure until the fourth tank of fuel is nearly empty. - Apply the throttle gradually!
-Your finger should not reach full throttle until the end of the three-second count.
-The model may try to shift into second gear.
-If it does, reduce the throttle input.
-Do not let the model shift out of first gear. - 3.
+Repeat this starting and stopping procedure until the fourth tank of fuel is nearly empty. - 2.
+Apply the throttle gradually!
+Your finger should not reach full throttle until the end of the three-second count. - 3.
 Keep your driving smooth and consistent. - 4.
 When the fuel tank is nearly empty, shut off the engine and refuel.

 - Driving procedure: Gently pull the throttle trigger to full throttle over a 3-second count, hold for 2 more seconds, and then gently apply the brake to stop.
 Count the five seconds out while accelerating.
 Repeat this starting and stopping procedure until the fifth tank of fuel is nearly empty. - 2.
-The model should now be shifting into second gear.
-If it is not, try turning the high-speed needle clockwise 1/8 turn to lean the fuel mixture slightly and test for shifting. - 3.
 When the fuel tank is nearly empty, shut off the engine and refuel.